Skip to content

 Content writing seeks to position a company as a trusted advisor, to attract prospects, and to nurture them through a complex sale.

-If you’re a sales or marketing person who has never done that, it can be much harder than just selling a product.
 And because these two forms of communication are so different, the people who are best at selling are usually the worst at content marketing.

-And I argue that the appeal is more to the intellect than to the emotions.
-This is why white papers require facts and logic instead of the kind of fluff and promises you can find in many brochures or sales letters.
+This is why white papers require facts and logic instead of the kind of fluff and blue sky promises you find in many sales letters.

 Update: Not so black and white